jaredpar/jaredpar.github.io/_posts/2009-02-02-simulating-closures-in-powershell.md

 layout: post
 ---
 [Previously](http://blogs.msdn.com/jaredpar/archive/2009/01/08/script-blocks-
-and-closures-or-lack-there-of.aspx) I blogged about PowerShell???s lack of closure support within a script block.??
-This presents a significant hurdle in developing a LINQ like DSL for powershell which I???ve been working on.??
+and-closures-or-lack-there-of.aspx) I blogged about PowerShell's lack of closure support within a script block.
+This presents a significant hurdle in developing a LINQ like DSL for powershell which I've been working on.
 Imagine the following syntax